1977 World Series: Game 5

 The Dodgers needed a win to send the Series back to New York.
 Davey Lopes led off the first with a triple and came home when Bill Russell singled.
 In the fourth, the Dodgers had an RBI single by Dusty Baker and a three-run homer by Steve Yeager.
 Baker added another RBI single in the fifth, Lee Lacy singled home a run, and Yeager batted in another run with a sacrifice fly.
 Reggie Smith completed the scoring with a two-run homer in the sixth inning.

 The Yankees scored two runs each in the seventh and eighth; the two runs in the eighth coming on back-to-back homers by Thurman Munson and Reggie Jackson.
 Nevertheless, Dodger starting pitcher Don Sutton pitched a complete game for the win.

-Jackson's shot in the eighth came on the first pitch from Sutton, setting the stage for a memorable finale.

 Game 6

-Game 6, shifted the series back to New York, where 56,407 filled Yankee Stadium.
+Game 6 shifted the series back to New York, where 56,407 filled Yankee Stadium.

 After two infield ground outs by Davey Lopes and Bill Russell, Steve Garvey put the Dodgers on the board with a two-run triple down the right field line off Mike Torrez, scoring Reggie Smith and Ron Cey; both runs were unearned after shortstop Bucky Dent booted Smith's ground ball and Cey walked.
 New York tied it in the second as Chris Chambliss lifted a 2–1 pitch from starter Burt Hooton into the right center seats after Reggie Jackson walked on four pitches, but the next three batters went down in order.
 After Lopes and Russell grounded out again in the top of the third, Smith put Los Angeles up 3–2 with his third homer of the Series, pounding a 1–1 pitch well into the right center seats.
 Cey lined an infield hit to third, knocked down by Graig Nettles, but Garvey flew to center to end the threat.

 In the fourth, Dusty Baker flew out and Rick Monday singled to left.
 Catcher Steve Yeager pulled one over third base, but it kicked out to left fielder Lou Piniella, who gunned out Yeager at second, and Torrez struck out Hooton to strand Monday at third.
 In the bottom half, catcher Thurman Munson led off and singled to left.
 On the next pitch, Jackson turned on a fastball and put into the right field seats for a one-run Yankees' lead, which chased Hooton.
 With Elias Sosa pitching, Chambliss lifted a high fly to shallow left between Russell and Baker that fell for a double, then went to third on Nettles' ground out to second.
 Piniella made it 5–3 with an unchallenged sacrifice fly to left field.
 Dent walked and Torrez grounded out to shortstop to end the inning.